 To awaken and establish Om within yourself as a living divine presence, it is good to do what the yogis of India call Mantra Purascharana.
-Purascharana is the repetition of a mantra one hundred eight thousand times for each letter in it.
+Purascharana is the repetition of a mantra one hundred thousand times for each letter in it.
 Om is Ekakshara, the Single-Lettered, because only consonants are counted as “letters” in Sanskrit.
-So you repeat Om one hundred eight thousand times to complete the purascharana.
+So you repeat Om one hundred thousand times to complete the purascharana.

 You will need to keep count.
 This is done by using a string of beads known as a japa mala.
 A japa mala has one hundred and eight beads plus a kind of connecting bead at the end that lets you know when you have completed a full round.
 You do not do japa at/on that bead.
 So to complete the purascharana you will do one thousand rounds on the japa mala.